rstudio/learnr/README.md

 ### Standalone Code

-When a code chunk with `exercise=TRUE` is evaluated it's evaulated in a standalone environment (in other words, it doesn't have access to previous computations from within the document other than those provided in the `setup` chunk).
+When a code chunk with `exercise=TRUE` is evaluated it's evaluated in a standalone environment (in other words, it doesn't have access to previous computations from within the document other than those provided in the `setup` chunk).
 This constraint is imposed so that users can execute exercises in any order (i.e. correct execution of one exercise never depends on completion of a prior exercise).

 You can however arrange for per-exercise chunk setup code to be run to ensure that the environment is primed correctly.
 To do this give your exercise chunk a label (e.g. `exercise1`) then add another chunk with the same label plus a `-setup` suffix (e.g. `exercise1-setup`).
 For example, here we provide a setup chunk to ensure that the correct dataset is always available within an exercise's evaluation environment: